 You can specify observation fields and their values in the URL.
 For example, here are all of the observations with the observation field “Roadkill” set to “Yes”.

-You can search for all obs with a field regardless of the field value:
+You can search for all observations with a field regardless of the field value (e.g. the field “Habitat (s Afr)” only):

-You can easily combine that with other search strings.
+You can easily combine these with other search strings.
 For example, the following shows all observations marked as being of insect herbivores of Ecualyptus.

 The taxon ID for Insecta is 47158 and for Eucalyptus is 51815 (which you find from the URLs of their taxon pages, https://www.inaturalist.org/taxa/47158-Insecta and https://www.inaturalist.org/taxa/51815-Eucalyptus).
 The observation field used here is “Interaction->Herbivore of”.
 Note that the space in that field name needs to be replaced with a %20 in the URL so the browser doesn’t get confused.